-You are eligible for a free eye test if you are over 60.
+You are eligible for a free eye test if you’re over 60.
 You should get your eyes tested every two years.
 Your optometrist may recommend that you have a free test more often if you need it.

-If you can’t visit an optician because of a physical or mental disability, you may be eligible for a free eye test at home.
+If you can’t get to an optician because of a physical or mental health condition or disability, you may be eligible for a free eye test at home.
 You can request one for yourself or on behalf of someone else.
 Contact your optician for details.
 You can find more information about free eye tests on the NHS website.

-You may qualify for some services at reduced rates if an eye specialist has diagnosed sight loss and completed a Certificate of Vision Impairment.
-Depending on whether you are registered as severely sight impaired or sight impaired, you may be entitled to concessions such as half-price TV Licence, free public transport and help with NHS costs.
+If an eye specialist has diagnosed sight loss and completed a Certificate of Vision Impairment, you may be entitled to concessions, such as a half-price TV licence, free public transport and help with NHS costs, depending on whether you’re certified as severely sight impaired or sight impaired.
 Contact the Royal National Institute for the Blind for more information.
-The RNIB also has a useful cataracts webpage to help people recognise the symptoms, get the most from hospital appointments and access surgery.
+The RNIB also has a useful guide Understanding Cataracts to help people recognise the symptoms, get the most from hospital appointments and access surgery.

 An annual check-up with a dentist can help to keep gums and teeth healthy even if you have false teeth.

-You will have to pay for dental care unless you receive Guarantee Pension Credit or qualify for help from the NHS Low Income Scheme.
-To find a local NHS dentist use the NHS choices service search.
+You’ll have to pay for dental care unless you receive Guarantee Pension Credit or certain other benefits, or qualify for help from the NHS Low Income Scheme.
+Use the NHS services search to find a local dentist.
 If you can’t find a dentist who accepts NHS patients, you may have to go on a waiting list or pay privately for treatment.